 In Pennsylvania, assisted living residences provide food, shelter, personal care, and supplemental health care services to individuals requiring assistance or supervision with activities of daily living or medication administration.
-On average, assisted living in Pennsylvania costs $5,100 per month or $61,200 annually, according to A Place for Mom’s proprietary data.[01]
-To keep up with Pennsylvania’s increasing senior population, the state offers a range of assisted living communities to accommodate various budgets, care needs, and lifestyles.
+On average, assisted living in Pennsylvania costs $4,489 per month, according to A Place for Mom’s proprietary data.
+To keep up with Pennsylvania’s increasing senior population, the state has a range of assisted living communities — from Allentown to Philadelphia — to accommodate various budgets, care needs, and lifestyles.

 State scorecard